Installing a 240-Volt Circuit Breaker

 Rotate the dead front cover so you can work from the back side.
-Remove two adjacent knockout tabs for the new double-pole breaker, if necessary.
+Remove two adjacent knockout tabs for the new double-pole breaker, as needed.
 Knockouts either are loosened with a screwdriver blade and then removed with pliers or are simply grabbed with pliers and bent until they break off.

 Feed the circuit wires into the box and secure them to the box as needed.
 Strip about 1/2 inch of insulation from each end of the two black (hot) wires and the green ground wire, using wire strippers.
 If you are installing a 120/240-volt circuit, also strip the insulated white (neutral) wire.

-Connect each of the two black hot wires to one of the terminals on the circuit breaker.
+Connect each black hot circuit to one of the terminals on the circuit breaker.
 Make sure to insert the wires fully into the screw terminal and tighten the terminal screw securely using a screwdriver.
 Connect only one wire per terminal.

 Install the breaker into the panel by tilting the breaker so that its tabbed end fits into the slots or mounting bar on the panel housing, then tilt the other end down until it snaps into place on the two hot bus bar knife blades.

 Confirm that the breaker is secure and completely snapped into place.
 It should be flush with the other breakers in the panel.

 Connect the circuit ground wire to the ground bar on the service panel by inserting the stripped end of the wire into an open slot on the bar and securing the wire tightly with the terminal screw.
 The ground wire must use an open slot on the bus bar; do not connect more than one wire to a single slot.

-Complete the wiring connections and installation of the receptacle or other devices on the circuit, following the manufacturer's directions.
+Complete the wiring connections and installation of the receptacle, following the manufacturer's directions.

 Reinstall the dead front cover and the door on the service panel.
 Switch on the main breaker to restore power, and test the new circuit for proper operation.